Frequently Asked Questions: What to do when spring planted plants are not vigorous?

 STONE FRUITS: Spray cherries, peaches, plums, and other stone fruits with a fungicide for brown rot, botrytis (gray mold) and other fruit infesting fungi if rain threatens or occurs just prior to harvest.
 Inspect for fruits that are showing evidence of infection, brown water-soaked looking lesions on the surface of the fruit in concentric rings or irregular patches, brown or gray fuzzy dots or patches.
 Pick and burn or discard infected fruits to help control the spread of fungal diseases.
 Apple, pear, and quince should also be inspected for possible infections.

 * NOTE: Your local co-operative extension office should be able to provide you with pest and disease identification assistance, as well as pesticide and their use recommendations.
-Look in your local phone book under county listings, or go to our Helpful Links page, via the Growers Info button on our main page, to find your local office along with other helpful resources.

 Control weeds and keep grass short around bushes and trees and among recently planted ground covers.
 Maintain a minimum 3’ diameter circle for each tree or shrub that is free of competing weeds.
 If there are a lot of weeds coming up in your new groundcover planting, lay multiple layers of newspaper, or a layer of cardboard, between plants to smother weeds and retain soil moisture.
 A layer of bark or compost on top will keep the area looking nice.
 Invasive perennial weeds, such as quack grass, ivy, or morning glory will not be controlled as readily in one year with smothering.